Henry Mancini: Personal life and death

+Legacy

 Henry Mancini created a scholarship at UCLA and some of his library and works are archived in the music library at UCLA, with additional materials preserved at the Library of Congress.

 In 1996, the Henry Mancini Institute, an academy for young music professionals, was founded by Jack Elliott in Mancini's honor, and was later under the direction of composer-conductor Patrick Williams.
 By the mid-2000s, however, the institute could not sustain itself and closed its doors on December 30, 2006.
 The American Society of Composers, Authors and Publishers (ASCAP) Foundation "Henry Mancini Music Scholarship" has been awarded annually since 2001.

 In 2005, the Henry Mancini Arts Academy was opened as a division of the Lincoln Park Performing Arts Center.
 The center is located in Midland, Pennsylvania, minutes away from Mancini's hometown of Aliquippa.
 The Henry Mancini Arts Academy is an evening-and-weekend performing arts program for children from pre-K to grade 12, with some classes also available for adults.
 The program includes dance, voice, musical theater, and instrumental lessons.

+In 2017, the Municipality of Scanno dedicated a street to Mancini, called "Via Henry Mancini".

-The American Film Institute ranked Mancini's songs "Moon River" No. 4 and "Days of Wine and Roses" No. 39 on their list of the greatest songs and his score for The Pink Panther No. 20 on their list of the greatest film scores.
+The American Film Institute ranked Mancini's songs "Moon River" No. 4 and "Days of Wine and Roses" No. 39 on their 100 Years...100 Songs list, and his score for The Pink Panther No. 20 on their list of the greatest film scores.
 His scores for Breakfast at Tiffany's (1961), Charade (1963), Hatari!
 (1962), Touch of Evil (1958) and Wait Until Dark (1967) were also nominated for the list.

-Awards
+Awards and nominations

 Mancini was nominated for 72 Grammy Awards and won 20.
 He was nominated for 18 Academy Awards and won four.
 He also won a Golden Globe Award and was nominated for two Emmy Awards.

 In 1961, Mancini won two Academy Awards, one for "Moon River" for Best Original Song and one for Best Scoring of a Dramatic or Comedy Picture for the movie Breakfast at Tiffany's.
 In 1962, he won Best Original Song again, this time for "Days of Wine and Roses".
-He won Best Original Score again in 1982 for the movie Victor/Victoria.
+He won Best Original Song Score and Its Adaptation or Best Adaptation Score again in 1982 for the movie Victor/Victoria.

 In 1989, Mancini received the Golden Plate Award of the American Academy of Achievement.

 In 1997, Mancini was posthumously awarded an honorary doctorate of music from Berklee College of Music.

 On April 13, 2004, the United States Postal Service honored Mancini with a thirty-seven cent commemorative stamp.
-The stamp was painted by artist Victor Stabin and shows Mancini conducting in front of a list of some of his movie and TV themes.
+Painted by artist Victor Stabin, the stamp shows Mancini conducting in front of a list of some of his film and television themes.